 The old design was based on a simple Rails MVC view/update model.
-The Agile League was tasked with updating the design and implementing a scalable ajax solution with a dashboard that allows for user user generated custom styles and templates.
-At the time, phone and tablet views were on the rise, and we wanted to create a mobile and tablet friendly tool for managing a wiki on any device while gaming.
-The updates performed were also tied to a KickStarter campaign and gave us user input on changes and features to implement.
+The Agile League was tasked with updating the design and implementing a scalable ajax solution with a dashboard that allows for user-generated custom styles and templates.
+At the time, phone and tablet views were on the rise, so we wanted to create a mobile and tablet friendly tool for managing a wiki on any device while gaming.
+The updates performed were also tied to a Kickstarter campaign and gave us user input on changes and features to implement.

 An Application for Gamers

 Obsidian Portal's users are tech savvy fans of tabletop roleplaying games who want something beyond a notebook to manage all aspects of their gaming experience.
 The users of the site had spent countless hours updating and customizing campaigns and wikis on the older non-responsive version and were very invested in changes and maintaining their experiences.
 The audience is primarily male (84%) and skewed toward young professionals, with an age range of 24-35 for over 50% of the user base.

 I was first tasked with a minor logo refresh and marketing illustrations for the ReForged Kickstart.
 It was great to dust off my screen printing knowledge and illustrate a few promotional shirts.
 Once the materials were in place for the Kickstarter campaign I shifted focus into UI/UX research.